The Lady Vanishes: Plot

+Angry at her lover for his reluctance to pursue a divorce, Todhunter's mistress admits to seeing Miss Froy.
+At the first stop, Dr Hartz's patient, whose head is completely covered in bandages, is brought aboard on a stretcher and accompanied by an apparently deaf-mute nun.
+A woman dressed exactly like Miss Froy, Madame Kummer, appears in her place and claims to have helped Iris after she was struck on the head.
+After Todhunter tells his mistress his wife would never agree to a divorce, she says that Madame Kummer was the woman she saw.
+Iris briefly doubts her own memory, but while in the dining car with Gilbert, she recalls having tea with Miss Froy and sees where the woman wrote her name on the window.
+She pulls the emergency brake and faints again.

-At the first stop, Dr. Hartz's patient, covered in bandages from tip to toe, is brought aboard on a stretcher and accompanied by a deaf-mute nun.
-Madame Kummer, dressed exactly like Miss Froy, appears in her place.
-Now scared that she'll be revealed, Todhunter's mistress says Madame Kummer was Miss Froy.
-While continuing their search, Iris and Gilbert find Miss Froy's glasses.
-However, they are attacked by a knife-wielding magician, Signor Doppo, who was in Iris's compartment.
-They lose the glasses in the chase and the Doppo escapes.
-After noticing the nun is wearing high-heels, they suspect that Dr. Hartz's patient has been replaced by Miss Froy.
-Dr. Hartz tells his fellow conspirator, now revealed to be a British woman dressed as a nun, to drug Iris and Gilbert.
-Convinced they will soon be asleep, Hartz admits to them that he is involved in the conspiracy.
-The false nun does not follow Hartz's instructions out of loyalty to her fellow countrymen; Gilbert and Iris escape, free Miss Froy and replace her with Madame Kummer.
+Gilbert still believes Iris is hallucinating, but when one of the cooks tosses trash out the window, Gilbert sees a tea package wrapper briefly stick to a corridor window and recognizes the special brand Iris told him was Miss Froy's favourite, convincing him of her existence.
+While continuing their search, Iris and Gilbert find Miss Froy's glasses in the baggage car.
+However, they are attacked by magician Signor Doppo, who was in Iris's compartment.
+They lose the glasses in the struggle, and Doppo escapes.

+Iris notices that the nun accompanying Dr Hartz's patient is wearing high heels, and they suspect that "patient" has been replaced by Miss Froy.
+Dr Hartz takes them to the dining cars for a drink and accompanies them back to a compartment, where he admits that the patient is Miss Froy, that he is involved in the conspiracy and that they have been drugged.
+However the false nun, revealed to be a British woman in costume, did not put the drug into their drinks out of loyalty to her fellow countrymen.
+Gilbert and Iris escape, free Miss Froy and replace her with Madame Kummer.

-When the train stops near the border, Dr. Hartz discovers the switch.
+When the train stops near the border, Dr Hartz discovers the switch.
 He has part of the train diverted onto a branch line, where soldiers wait.
 Gilbert and Iris inform their fellow passengers what is happening.
 A uniformed soldier boards and requests that they all accompany him.
 They knock him out and take his pistol.
 Another soldier fires, wounding Charters in the hand.